Inflectra/spira-documentation/docs/External-Bug-Tracking-Integration/Using-SpiraTest-with-MS-TFS.md

 ![](img/Using_SpiraTest_with_MS-TFS_86.png)

-Once you have found the matching Iteration (by name), the numeric value stored in the ID column (the one on the left) is the value that needs to get added as the MsTfsDataSync ID inside SpiraTeam.
+Once you have found the matching Iteration (by name), the numeric value stored in the ID column (the one on the left) is the value that needs to get added as the MsTfsDataSync ID inside Spira.

 ### Configuring the Standard Incident Field Mapping